chipsalliance/Caliptra/doc/Caliptra.md

 Because warm reset is a pin input to Caliptra, Caliptra may not be idle when a warm reset occurs.
 If a warm reset occurs while Caliptra ROM, FMC, or RT initialization code is executing, Caliptra may be inoperable until a subsequent cold reset.
 If a warm reset occurs while Caliptra runtime is servicing a request, Caliptra shall remain operable but may refuse to wield production assets for subsequent requests.

 **Note:** The cold reset flow is not explicitly mentioned but it is the same as the cold boot flow because Caliptra IP has no state through a cold reset.
+**Note:** Subsystem mode's warm reset flow is the same as above, except the warm reset action is triggered/managed by MCU.

 ## Mailbox